-The statement of net position presents information on all of the Town's assets, deferred outflows of resources, liabilities, and deferred inflow of resources with the difference reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial health, or position of the Town, is improving or deteriorating.
+Presents information on all of the Town's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference between these accounts reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial health or position of the Town is improving or deteriorating.

-The statement of activities presents information showing how the Town's net position changed during the fiscal year.
+Presents information showing how the Town's net position changed during the most recent fiscal year.
+All changes in net position are reported as the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation and sick leave).
+Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).